 What sets the firm apart, even rivals concede, is that in a city of razor-sharp competitors, no other quite matches what Wachtell Lipton does.
 From its early days, the firm steered clear of run-of-the-mill corporate matters, choosing messier, riskier work.
 As such, Wachtell Lipton relies far less on bread-and-butter clients and politely declines more plebeian (if nonetheless profitable) engagements.
 The firm was one of the first to link its fees to deal value, a model that became the aspiration of most major M&A houses.

 When it comes to M&A, Wachtell Lipton reigns supreme, holding the No. 1 spot in Vault’s M&A ranking for more than a decade.
-It also regularly places among the top 10 firms in Vault’s General Corporate, Private Equity, and Banking and Financial Services rankings.
+It also regularly places among the top 10 firms in Vault’s General Corporate, Private Equity, and Banking & Financial Services rankings.
 The firm was involved in the death’s door resuscitation of Chrysler in the 1970s.
-It also played a key role in the much-publicized acquisition of Getty Oil Company, in which Texaco’s "white knight" offer was heralded as one of the greatest acquisitions in history.
+It also played a key role in the much-publicized acquisition of Getty Oil Company, in which Texaco’s “white knight” offer was heralded as one of the greatest acquisitions in history.
 In more recent history, the firm has seen great success with LBOs and IPOs, corporate restructurings, and other finance matters.
 It took the lead on what some observers have called the most complex real estate deal in history: the successful negotiation of a master development agreement for the World Trade Center site following September 11, 2001.

 See You In Court

-The firm’s litigators are no slouches either, complementing its corporate practice with high-profile securities, corporate governance, and takeover matters.
+The firm’s litigators are no slouches either, complementing Wachtell Lipton’s corporate practice with high-profile securities, corporate governance, and takeover matters.
 The firm’s notable cases are many, including Morrison v.
 National Australia Bank—in which the Supreme Court determined that Section 10(b) of the Securities Exchange Act applies solely to those U.S. securities purchased and sold in the United States—and Martin Marietta Materials, Inc. v.
 Vulcan Materials Co. in which the Delaware Supreme Court affirmed the order to enjoin a hostile takeover of the firm’s client based on improper use of confidential materials.

 News & Awards

 In a high-stakes takeover battle involving three major energy giants, Wachtell Lipton is guiding Anadarko through its $60 billion acquisition by Occidental, which topped an initial agreement to be acquired by Chevron for $50 billion.
 The firm is again heavily involved in the key transactions reshaping global industries and economies, ending 2018 ranked #1 in principal representations in both global and U.S. M&A transactions by aggregate transaction dollar value (Source: Bloomberg M&A Advisory League Tables).
-Among other examples of this transformative work are Altria’s $12.8 billion investment in JUUL Labs, Celgene’s $98 billion acquisition by Bristol-Myers Squibb (Wachtell Lipton has taken leading roles on 7 of the 10 largest pharma/healthcare deals in history), BB&T Corporation’s $66 billion all-stock merger of equals with SunTrust Banks, the $146 billion combination of T-Mobile and Sprint, and United Technologies in its separation into three independent public companies.
+Among other examples of this transformative work are Altria’s $12.8 billion investment in JUUL Labs, Celgene’s $98 billion acquisition by Bristol-Myers Squibb (Wachtell Lipton has taken leading roles on 7 of the 10 largest pharma/health care deals in history), BB&T Corporation’s $66 billion all-stock merger of equals with SunTrust Banks, the $146 billion combination of T-Mobile and Sprint, and United Technologies’ separation into three independent public companies.

 Wachtell Lipton continues to be the firm most called upon by major corporate boards and CEOs under attack by shareholder activists.
-In the first four months of 2019, the firm has taken leading roles in nearly all major activism defense situations, including those involving Bed Bath & Beyond, Dollar Tree, Bristol-Meyers, Squibb, eBay, and Yelp, among many others.
+In the first four months of 2019, the firm has taken leading roles in nearly all major activism defense situations, including those involving Bed Bath & Beyond, Dollar Tree, Bristol-Meyers Squibb, eBay, and Yelp, among many others.